prologin/stechec2/doc/rules.rst

 The actions are the only objects sent on the network.
 Let me expand on that part a bit.
 When you run a stechec2 match, you have a server and two clients.
-They load the same shared library that defines the rules of the game, and they create a local GameState (actually a linked list of gamestates, to allow a cancel() action that undoes actions).
+They load the same shared library that defines the rules of the game, and they create a local GameState.
 When a player wants to perform an action, the rules first check if the action can be made considering the current state of the game.
 If everything is okay, the stechec2 client "apply" the action to the gamestate and send the action over the network.
 The server then receives the action, and checks if it can be made too.
 If not, there's a big synchronisation problem (or possibly an attack), so the server disconnects the client.
 Else, the server applies the action locally to his gamestate and broadcast the action to the other players (so that they can do the same with their gamestates).

 An action must define five functions that will be used by the rules: